Lorentz invariance in loop quantum gravity: Grand Unification Epoch

-The Grand Unification Epoch is the era in time in the chronology of the universe where no elementary particles existed, and the three gauge interactions of the Standard Model which define the electromagnetic, weak, and strong interactions or forces, are merged into one single force.
-Convention says that 3 minutes after the Big Bang, protons and neutrons began to come together to form the nuclei of simple elements.
-Whereas, loop quantum gravity theories place the origin and the age of elementary particles and the age of Lorentz invariance, beyond 13.799 ± 0.021 billion years ago.
+The Grand Unification Epoch is the era in time in the chronology of the universe where no elementary particles existed; the three gauge interactions of the Standard Model, which define the electromagnetic and weak and/or strong interactions or forces, are merged into one singular force.
+Scientific consensus suggests that 3 minutes after the Big Bang: protons and neutrons began to come together to form the nuclei of simple elements.
+Loop quantum gravity theories, in contrast, place the origin and subsequently, the age of elementary particles, and the age of Lorentz invariance, beyond 13.799 ± 0.021 billion years ago.

-The permanence of our Lorentz invariance constants is based on elementary particles and their features.
+The permanence of Lorentz invariance constants is based on elementary particles and their features.
 There are eons of time before the Big Bang to build the universe from black holes and older multiverses.
-There is a selective process that creates features in elementary particles, like accept, store and give energy.
-In the books of Lee Smolin about loop quantum gravity, this theory contains the evolutionary ideas of "reproduction" and "mutation" of universes, and elementary particles, so is formally analogous to models of population biology.
+There is a selective process that creates features in elementary particles, such as accepting, storing, and giving energy.
+Lee Smolin's books about loop quantum gravity posit that this theory contains the evolutionary ideas of "reproduction" and "mutation" of universes, elementary particles, as well as being formally analogous to models of population biology.

 Earlier universes

-In the early universes before the Big Bang, there are theories that loop quantum gravity loop quantum structures formed space.
-The Lorentz invariance and universal constants describe elementary particles that do not exist yet.
+In the early universes before the Big Bang, there are theories that loop quantum gravity" and "loop quantum structures formed space.
+The Lorentz invariance and universal constants describe elementary particles that do not yet exist.

-Fecund universes is a multiverse theory by Lee Smolin about the role of black holes.
-The theory has black holes and loop quantum gravity connecting early universes together.
-Loop quantum gravity can be pulled into black holes.
-In Fecund universes, each new universe, according to Lee Smolin, has slightly different laws of physics.
+A fecund universe is a multiverse theory by Lee Smolin about the role of black holes.
+The theory suggests that black holes and loop quantum gravity connected early universes together; that loop quantum gravity can be pulled into black holes, and that within Fecund universes each new universe has slightly different laws of physics.
 Because these laws are only slightly different, each is assumed to be like a mutation of the early universes.

 Minkowski spacetime

 Loop quantum gravity (LQG) is a quantization of a classical Lagrangian classical field theory.
-It is equivalent to the usual Einstein–Cartan theory in that it leads to the same equations of motion describing general relativity with torsion.
-As such, it can be argued that LQG respects local Lorentz invariance.
+It is equivalent to the Einstein–Cartan theory in that it leads to the same equations of motion describing general relativity with torsion.

-Global Lorentz invariance is broken in LQG just like it is broken in general relativity (unless one is dealing with Minkowski spacetime, which is one particular solution of the Einstein field equations).
-On the other hand, there has been much talk about possible local and global violations of Lorentz invariance beyond those expected in straightforward general relativity.
+Global Lorentz invariance is broken in LQG as it is broken in general relativity (with the exception of Minkowski spacetime, which is one particular solution of the Einstein field equations).
+Alternatively, there has been much talk about possible local and global violations of Lorentz invariance beyond those expected in straightforward general relativity.

-Of interest in this connection would be to see whether the LQG analogue of Minkowski spacetime breaks or preserves global Lorentz invariance, and Carlo Rovelli and coworkers have recently been investigating the Minkowski state of LQG using spin foam techniques.
-These questions will all remain open as long as the classical limits of various LQG models (see below for the sources of variation) cannot be calculated.
+Further research into whether the LQG analogue of Minkowski spacetime breaks or preserves global Lorentz invariance is needed and Carlo Rovelli and coworkers have recently been investigating the Minkowski state of LQG using spin foam techniques.
+It is expected that these questions will all remain open as long as the classical limits of various LQG models (see below for the sources of variation) cannot be calculated.